stt-datacore/website/static/crew/reed_section31_crew.md

 published: true
 ---

-Another SEC/CMD crewmember with some an average SEC stat and very limited usefulness.
+Another SEC/CMD crewmember with an average SEC stat and very limited usefulness.
 His CMD stat is one of the worst in the game but has a few useful early game traits.
 Security Chief Worf is a better SEC alternative or replace with the superior Sniper Reed.